Edrusb/ezmeral-df-with-ray/README.md

 ### Start all other nodes

-On all other nodes run the following command using the IP address of the head node reported previously:
+On all other nodes run the following command using the IP address (or FQDN) of the head node reported previously:

     ./go-ray.sh /opt/RAY worker 10.13.25.131